An aerial view of the Gov. William Preston Lane, Jr. Memorial Bridge spanning the Chesapeake Bay.

 Chesapeake Executive Council Charge to the PSC: Charting a Course Beyond 2025

 The Principals’ Staff Committee and Management Board have developed a timeline for executing Beyond 2025: Phase 2 activities.
-Meetings have been scheduled at key milestones.
-Additional details, meetings and/or milestones will be added to this timeline as they are identified.
+Meetings have been scheduled at key milestones, and can be found on the Chesapeake Bay Program's Meetings Calendar.

-To inform revisions to the Watershed Agreement, the Chesapeake Bay Program has modified its Strategy Review System: During the second year of the 2024-2025 SRS Cycle, Goal Implementation Teams and Workgroups will replace the standard SRS documentation with information that will help the Management Board determine the preferred disposition of each of the Watershed Agreement’s outcomes (e.g., consolidate, update, remove, replace, etc.).
-The Management Board refers to this information as answering the “Big Question.”
+To inform revisions to the Chesapeake Bay Watershed Agreement, the Chesapeake Bay Program modified its Strategy Review System (SRS): During the second year of the 2024-2025 SRS Cycle, Goal Implementation Teams (GITs) and Workgroups replaced the standard SRS documentation with information that helped the Management Board determine the preferred disposition of each Watershed Agreement Outcome (i.e., whether to consolidate, update, remove, replace, or reclassify the Outcome).
+GITs and Management Board members were also given the opportunity to propose novel outcomes.
+Modified Outcome review documents were discussed at three Management Board meetings:

 Outcome Review Meeting Framework and Decision-making Process